-For almost 80 years, Citizens Community Credit Union has been serving our members and their families.
+For more than 80 years, Citizens Community Credit Union has been serving our members and their families.
 Like all credit unions, we are a not-for-profit, member-owned, financial cooperative, and use our cooperative model to provide our members/owners with better rates on loans and deposits, as well as lower fees and charges.
 All credit union earnings are reinvested back into our credit union and used to better serve our member/owners.
 Click here to learn more.

 Citizens Community Credit Union is dedicated to providing quality financial solutions to our members; delivered by a professional team of employees who possess a caring spirit and have a commitment to integrity.